Fast quantum subroutines for the simplex method: Introduction

-Summarizing, the quantum subroutines that we propose can be asymptotically faster than the best known classical version of them, under the assumption that the LPs are extremely sparse --- an assumption that is generally verified in practice.
-Indeed, while the gate complexity of the quantum subroutines depends on some optimality and feasibility tolerances in addition to the classical input parameters ($m$, $n$, and the sparsity parameters), these tolerances do not scale with $m$ and $n$.
+Summarizing, the quantum subroutines that we propose can be asymptotically faster than the best known classical version of them, under the assumption that the LPs are extremely sparse --- an assumption that is generally verified in practice --- and the bases are well-conditioned.
+In addition to the classical input parameters ($m$, $n$, and the sparsity parameters), the gate complexity of the quantum subroutines depends on some numerical parameters: optimality and feasibility tolerances, maximum norm $\eta$ of a column of $A$ or $b$, and the maximum cost coefficient (for steepest edge).
+In practice the tolerances are typically chosen independently of $m$ and $n$, and they can be treated as constants, while the parameter $\eta$ depends on the sparsity.
 For well-conditioned problems, the quantum subroutines have better scaling in $m$ and $n$, and this could turn into an asymptotic advantage.
 To achieve this potential advantage, we never explicitly compute the basis inverse, and rely on the quantum computer to indicate which columns should enter and leave the basis at each iteration.
 Similar to other papers in the quantum optimization literature, we use a classical algorithm (the simplex method) and accelerate the subroutines executed at each iteration of the simplex.
-However, our asymptotic speedup (when the condition number if small) does not depend on the availability of qRAM or of the data in ``quantum form''.
-The key insight to obtain an asymptotic speedup even with classical input and output is to interpret the simplex method as a collection of subroutines that output only binary or integer scalars, avoiding the cost of extracting real vectors from the quantum computer.
+However, our asymptotic speedup (when the condition number and some other numerical parameters are small) does not depend on the availability of QRAM or of the data in ``quantum form''.
+The key insight to obtain an asymptotic speedup even with classical input and output is to interpret the simplex method as a collection of subroutines that output only the changes in the basis, avoiding the cost of performing full quantum state tomography (i.e., obtaining a classical description of the quantum state).
+The main disadvantage of our method is arguably the inverse dependence on the precision parameters $\epsilon$ and $\delta$; as discussed in the next section, existing quantum optimization algorithms methods in the literature have worse dependence on the precision parameters (although the precision parameters have a different meaning and are not directly comparable).
+However, for very large problems, the quantum subroutine may be able to perform low-precision pivots faster than a classical algorithm.

-Our algorithms require a polylogarithmic number of logical qubits, i.e., a fault-tolerant quantum computer, therefore they are not suitable for implementation on the noisy intermediate-scale quantum computers currently available.